Mentorify/Mentorify_all/SETUP.md

 # Edit .env file with your settings
 # Required: Update DATABASE, SECRET_KEY, and EMAIL credentials
 ```

+> **Note:** The project includes `.npmrc` files that configure npm to use the public registry (`https://registry.npmjs.org/`).
+This ensures the project can be built in any environment, including GitHub Actions.
+If you encounter registry issues, see `NPM_REGISTRY_FIX.md` for troubleshooting.

 **Minimum required .env configuration:**
 ```env